WebOfTrustInfo/rwot7-toronto/draft-documents/A_DID_for_everything.md

 ### Motivation

-The [Decentralized Autonomic Data](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/final-documents/DecentralizedAutonomicData.pdf) paper from the RWOT Spring 2018 introduced three new concepts related to DIDs.
+The Decentralized Autonomic Data paper from the RWOT Spring 2018 introduced three new concepts related to DIDs [[1]].

-*   Decentralized Autonomic Data (DAD)
+*   Decentralized Autonomic Data (DADi) items
 *   Derived DID (dDID)
 *   Self-contained verification of data governance and integrity.

 This paper extends these concepts with a new one, that is,

 *   Data flows may be provenanced via a self referential blockchain (list of signed DAD items where each subsequent DAD item includes the DID or dDID and associated signature of previous item)

 ### Data Provenance

-These concepts lay the groundwork for data flow provenance that is the focus of this paper.
-In this context provenance is used in a general sense.
-By data flow provenance we mean a mechanism for tracing data item content and control through a processing system including any transformations to the data item or its governance.
+The concepts above lay the groundwork for *data flow provenance* that is the focus of this paper.
+In this context *provenance* is used in a general sense.
+By *data flow provenance* we mean a mechanism for tracing data item content and control through a processing system including any transformations to the data item or its governance.
 This includes flows with multiple sources and sinks of data, independently and in combination.
-To restate, _data flow provenance_ means not just tracing control but also verifying the end-to-end integrity of every data flow including any transformations (additions, deletions, modifications, and combinations).
+To restate, *data flow provenance* means not just tracing control but also verifying the end-to-end integrity of every data flow including any transformations (additions, deletions, modifications, and combinations).

+In this context provenance refers to the *chain-of-custody* of data items not ownership.
+Ownership is a more complex idea than merely control.
+Change of ownership requires the previous owner to relinquishing ownership and the new owner to accept ownership.
+Ownership reverts back if not accepted.
+Ownership implies a restriction or limitation on rights so it may need to be interactive or involve a third party.

+In English we use the term "*custody*" to refer to having possession of something (under you control) but custody does not equal ownership.
+With physical objects one can have unique custody which could be equivalent to ownership because a physical object is a unique thing.
+Hence the expression "possession is nine-tenths of the law" [[17]].
+Because data can be easily duplicated, however, it may not be possible to prove unique possession of data.
+There is no way to guarantee that there is not another copy of the data.
+So custody of data is not equivalent to restricted ownership.
+With data the strongest attestation of ownership is limited to merely rights to use the data.
+So transfer of ownership of data is a different concept; its not transfer of the data itself but the transfer of rights to use the data.

 An important insight from the viewpoint of a distributed application is that an entity's influence on the application is solely based on the digital data flows that move between the entity and the other components of the distributed application.
 We choose to call those data flows the entity's _projection_ onto the distributed application.
 If those projections consist of DADs and every interaction of internal components consists of DADs then we have a universal approach for implementing decentralized applications with total  provenance of control and data within the application.

-A major motivation for establishing data flow provenance is to support building and architecting decentralized processing systems that use a _zero trus_t or more correctly diffuse trust perimeterless security model.
+A major motivation for establishing data flow provenance is to support building and architecting decentralized processing systems that use a *zero trust* or more correctly *diffuse trust perimeterless security* model.
 The emerging decentralized processing paradigm for distributed applications where the sources and sinks of data may be controlled by multiple entities, i.e. decentralized governance, means that traditional perimeter security models are at best problematic.
-Indeed, even the newer  perimeterless security model as originally formulated ( see [Developing a Framework to Improve Critical Infrastructure Cybersecurity](https://www.nist.gov/sites/default/files/documents/2017/06/05/040813_forrester_research.pdf) and  [Zero Trust Networks](https://www.amazon.com/Zero-Trust-Networks-Building-Untrusted-ebook/dp/B072WD347M/ref=sr_1_1?ie=UTF8&qid=1535124339&sr=8-1&keywords=zero+trust+networking)) assumes singular governance of the network hosts and associated data.
+Indeed, even the newer  perimeterless security model as originally formulated assumes singular governance of the network hosts and associated data [[7]][[8]].
 We extend that model herein to include hosts and DADs with decentralized governance via DIDs.

-An earlier paper, [Many Cubed](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/ManyCubed.pdf), explored the architectural issues of building distributed computing infrastructure that applied the _Zero Trust_ security model but extended it to use distributed consensus for policy governance.
-This type of architecture we called _Zero Trust Computing_ or more correctly _Diffuse Trust Computing_.
-A simple way of explaining the Zero Trust security model is the mantra, _never trust, always verify_.
-The paradigm of Zero Trust Networking was first popularized in 2013 by the NIST report here [Developing a Framework to Improve Critical Infrastructure Cybersecurity](https://www.nist.gov/sites/default/files/documents/2017/06/05/040813_forrester_research.pdf).
-More recently the principles have received much broader attention including the book [Zero Trust Networks](https://www.amazon.com/Zero-Trust-Networks-Building-Untrusted-ebook/dp/B072WD347M/ref=sr_1_1?ie=UTF8&qid=1535124339&sr=8-1&keywords=zero+trust+networking).
-The basic approach to Diffuse Trust Computing is to use a diffuse trust perimeterless security approach.
-Some call this a trustless or zero-trust security model but that is a misnomer.
-There is still trust, it is just diffused in such a way that security is greatly enhanced (See [Many Cubed). ](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/ManyCubed.pdf) In this paper we further extend that model to use DIDs and DADs to provide decentralized end-to-end data provenance.
+An earlier paper explored the architectural issues of building distributed computing infrastructure that applied the *Zero-Trust* security model but extended it to use distributed consensus for policy governance [[9]].
+This type of architecture we called *Zero-Trust-Computing* or more correctly *Diffuse-Trust-Computing*.
+A simple way of explaining the Zero-Trust security model is the mantra, "never trust, always verify".
+The paradigm of Zero Trust Networking was first popularized in 2013 by a NIST report [[7]].
+More recently the principles have received much broader attention including the book Zero Trust Networks [[8]].
+The basic approach to *Diffuse-Trust-Computing* is to use a diffuse trust perimeterless security approach.
+As previously mentioned, some call this a trustless or zero-trust security model but that is a misnomer.
+There is still trust, it is just diffused in such a way that security is greatly enhanced [[9]].
+In this paper we further extend that model to use DIDs and DADs to provide decentralized end-to-end data provenance.

-The caveats of conventional diffuse trust perimeterless security are:
+The caveats of conventional diffuse-trust perimeterless security are:

 *   The network is always hostile both internally and externally; locality is not trustworthy.